emqx/emqx-tutorial/faq/faq_en.md

 ## Q: How to estimate resource usage of EMQ X?

-A: Following factors will have an impact on EMQ X resource consumption, mainly for CPU and memory usage.
+A: Following factors will have an impact on EMQ X resource consumption, mainly on CPU and memory usage.

 - Connection number: EMQ X creates 2 Erlang process for every MQTT connection, and every Erlang process consumes some resource.
-With more connections, more resource is required.
+The more connections, the more resource is required.

-- Everage throughput: Throughput means (pub message number + sub message number) processed by EMQ X per second.
+- Average throughput: Throughput means (pub message number + sub message number) processed by EMQ X per second.
 With higher throughput value, more resource will be used for handling route and message delivery in EMQ X.

 - Payload size: With bigger size of payload, more memory and CPU are required for message cache and processing.

-- Topic number: With more topic numbers, the route table in EMQ X will increase, and more resource is required.
+- Topic number: With more topics, the route table in EMQ X will increase, and more resource is required.

 - QoS：With higher message QoS level, more resource will be used for message handling.

 If client devices connect to EMQ X through TLS, more CPU resource is required for encryption and decryption.
-Our suggested solution is to add a load balancer before EMQ X nodes, the TLS is offload at load balance node, connections between load balancer and backend EMQ X nodes use non-secured TCP connections.
+Our suggested solution is to add a load balancer before EMQ X nodes, the TLS is offloaded at load balance node, connections between load balancer and backend EMQ X nodes use plain TCP connections.

 You can use our online calculation tool [TODO](https://www.emqx.io) to estimate the resource consumption.

 ## Q: What's EMQ X authentication and it's use scenario?

-A: When a client connects to EMQ X server,  EMQ X use different ways to authenticate a client.
+A: When a client connects to EMQ X server,  EMQ X can authenticate it in different ways.
 It includes following 3 approaches,

-- User name and password: Per every MQTT client connection, which can be configured at server, only passing with correct user name and password, the client connection can be established.
+- Username and password: Per every MQTT client connection, which can be configured at the server, only by passing with correct username and password, the client connection can be established.

 - ClientID: Every MQTT client will have a unique ClientID,  and a list of ClientIds can be configured in server, and only ClientIds in the list can be authenticated successfully.